 While that may be a matter of dispute — the issue is now being argued in the courts — MacCready said there is little question that we owe much of what makes Puget Sound special to the meeting of fresh water and salt water.
 Without that bit of alchemy, he said, there would be no estuarine exchange flow, no subsurface Amazon, and Puget Sound as we know it would not exist.
 “Yes, it’s huge.
 It’s extraordinarily important.
 It’s the whole deal.”

+"Ask a Scientist" will appear occasionally in the Encyclopedia of Puget Sound.
 This article was funded in part by King County in conjunction with a series of online workshops exploring Puget Sound water quality.

 Did you know that the Columbia River can sometimes flow into Puget Sound?

 “When the wind is from the south, there’s a lot of water from the Columbia River that comes into the Salish Sea,” University of Washington oceanographer Parker MacCready told us.
 Those southern winds create a fast-moving and narrow current along the coast that brings water from the Columbia River all the way up to the Strait of Juan de Fuca.
 It happens in just a few days.
 “Then it turns the corner — it takes a right into the Strait of Juan de Fuca — and comes in as an inflowing surface layer.
 Sometimes you can trace that Columbia River plume water all the way to Admiralty Inlet.”

 Citation: Hickey, B. & McGabe, R. & Geier, S. & Dever, E.P. & Kachel, N..
 (2009).
 Three interacting freshwater plumes in the northern California Current System.
 J. Geophys.
 Res..
 114. 10.1029/2008JC004907.

 Related: Measuring Puget Sound’s 'headwaters'